dlove24/lb_tools/docs/_howto/draw/circuits.md

 ## Further Reading

-Good sources of advice on drawing circuit diagrams can be found in
+Good sources of advice on drawing circuit diagrams can are in

 - Paul Horowitz and Winfield Hill (2020). _The Art of Electronics_, Third Edition.
 Cambridge University Press.
 Appendix E.
 - Paul Scherz, Simon Monk (2016). _Practical Electronics for Inventors_, Fourth Edition.
 McGraw Hill.
 Chapter 7, Section 2.